chaos-polymtl/lethe/doc/source/examples/dem/rotating-drum-with-post-processing/rotating-drum-with-post-processing.rst

 Post-processing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First, we set the variable ``Lagrangian post processing`` equal to ``true``.
+First, we set the variable ``Lagrangian post-processing`` equal to ``true``.
 This enables Lagrangian post-processing calculations.
 Lethe-DEM built-in post-processing capabilities are detailed in the :doc:`../../../parameters/dem/post-processing` section of the parameters guide.

 .. code-block:: text

     subsection post-processing
-        set Lagrangian post processing = true
+        set Lagrangian post-processing = true
     end